azuredemoenvironment/ade/src/bicep/ade_3_notes.md

 ## Azure Security

-### App Config
+### App Configuration

 - Review implementations and best practices
-- Implement App Config everywhere it can be used
+- Implement App Configuration everywhere it can be used

 ## Azure Networking